LukeSmithxyz/landchad/content/cron.md

 Once you have figured out the command you want to run you need to figure out how often you want to run it and when.
-I am going to schedule my system updates once a week on at 3:30 AM on Mondays.
+I am going to schedule my system updates once a week at 3:30 AM on Mondays.

 We now have to convert this time (Every Monday at 3:30 AM) into a cron time.
 Cron uses a simple but effective way of scheduling when to run